Varies, typically on a case-by-case basis

 - Becoming influential examples that teach and motivate change

 Visit the ICECF grant application website to find out about currently available and upcoming grants.

 Grant cycles and application deadlines vary depending on the project.
-Beginning in June 2011, ICECF uses an online application process.
-The ICECF will notify all applicants whether to submit a full proposal.
+The ICECF will notify applicants whether to submit a full proposal.
 When applicants are invited to submit a full proposal, the ICECF will specify what information to include, as well as the supporting documents that must be submitted.

 K-12 Solar Schools Program and K-12 Wind Schools Program